molily/molily.de/_posts/2017-07-20-android-browsers.md

 <ul class="compact-list">
 <li>Built-in tracking protection</li>
 <li>Fingerprinting protection.
-This makes it harder for web sites to collect data about your device to create a unique hardware/software fingerprint.</li>
+This makes it harder for websites to collect data about your device to create a unique hardware/software fingerprint.</li>
 <li>Easy per-site script blocking.
 Most tracking is performed using JavaScript, and it has a negative impact on performance.</li>
 <li>Cookies: Per default, third party cookies are blocked.
 This can be configured per site or globally for all sites.</li>
 <li>Clear private data manually</li>